Ghost in the Shell 25th Anniversary Retrospective

 As for why it was deserving of the critical praise it received and why it's legacy has lasted so long, well, watching the film makes it obvious!
 Unlike many other genre classics, Ghost in the Shell pretty much fully holds up today.
 True, the CGI is from the early 90's and it doesn't quite stand up to scrutiny, especially with modern media players happily upscaling things, though CGI is used sparingly.
 There are also more than a few areas where a more savvy viewer can spot that long still shots go on rather longer than is strictly required for artistic merit and are clearly being used to shave corners under a tight budget (though $10 million seems pretty good when even Ghibli's offering for the same year, Whisper of the Heart was only made for $6.5 million).

 However, those niggles aside, there's so much here that remains spectacular.
 Take for example the unquestionably iconic opening which finds the Major perched atop a skyscraper listening to radio chatter before removing her overcoat and jumping off nude into the vast chasm of a Blade Runner-esque city and vanishing into thin air.
-It's culminates in the perfect scene to draw in an audience - beauty, tension and stunning animation.
+It's the perfect scene to draw in an audience - beauty, tension and stunning animation.
 The moment proved so iconic that the franchise has tried to copy it on at least two or three other occasions, without ever quite capturing the magic at work in the original.
 The rest of the film delicately balances the action and philosophical aspects of it's story, though it does trim out most of the more whimsical and comedic aspects of Shirow's original work.

 The film is unquestionably director Mamoru Oshii’s magnum opus, pulling together elements of the visual language of Western and Japanese science fiction and combining them into the most enduring version of the cyber-punk aesthetic.
 Meanwhile the whole thing is backed up by the incredible score by Kenji Kawai.
 Whilst his work on Ghost in the Shell would later be rather upstaged by Yoko Kanno’s work on Stand Alone Complex, what he achieves here is absolutely enthralling with the crowning glory being the utterly haunting vocal melody that plays over the film's opening credits.